Heldengedenktag

 Adolf Hitler in the Berlin Zeughaus during Heldengedenktag 1943.
 On that occasion, Rudolf-Christoph von Gersdorff attempted to assassinate Hitler.

 The Heldengedenktag ("Heroes' Memorial Day") was a holiday in Nazi Germany in commemoration of the fallen soldiers of World War I. It was introduced on 27 February 1934 to replace the Volkstrauertag.

 In the process, the Nazis completely changed the character of the holiday: the emphasis shifted to hero worship rather than remembering the dead.

 Joseph Goebbels, as Propaganda Minister, issued guidelines on content and implementation, instructing that flags no longer be flown at half-mast.
-The 1939 order prohibited entertainment events on this day unless they had "soldierly and heroic character", at first until 6PM (since 1943 until midnight).
+The 1939 order prohibited entertainment events on this day unless they had "soldierly and heroic character", at first until 6PM (from 1943, until midnight).

 The last Heldengedenktag was celebrated in 1945.

 Date

 Originally, the Heldengedenktag was observed on the fifth Sunday before Easter (Reminiscere).
 In 1939, it was moved to March 16, the day of the reintroduction of conscription, or on the Sunday before, if March 16 was a business day.
+The propaganda impact of the day was considered so significant that all crucial steps in the preparation for war up to and including 1939 were scheduled for a date very close to Heroes' Memorial Day.